unoabraham/journal/content/about.md

 ---
 title: "About"
-date: 2018-05-23T21:38:52+08:00
+date: 2018-05-27T13:19:25+08:00
-lastmod: 2018-05-23T21:41:52+08:00
-menu: "main"
-weight: 50

-# you can close something for this content if you open it in config.toml.
-comment: false
-mathjax: false
 ---

-Hey, my name is Rajiv Abraham and I’m a follower of the Lord Jesus Christ.
+Hey, my name is Rajiv Abraham Nela, and I’m a follower of the Lord Jesus Christ.

-Like everybody I too struggled with many things in my life.

-Then I discovered the abundant life (John 10:10) that comes from knowing the Lord Jesus Christ.
+For years I struggled with being human and the fallen human nature.

+Then I discovered God’s power and how to operate in it.

-This is my journal of what I have learnt, and how it has blessed me.
+This is my journal of my walk with the Lord Jesus Christ.

-Rajiv Abraham